In an ideal situation where there is balance and everything is working right and our security into the future is guaranteed, we won’t need leadership.

 What are the qualities of a good leader?

-1. Self-awareness: Self-knowledge is an important quality of effective leadership.
-It involves understanding one’s own strengths, weaknesses, values, beliefs, motivations, and emotions.
+Self-knowledge is an important quality of effective leadership.
+It involves understanding one’s strengths, weaknesses, values, beliefs, motivations, and emotions.

-Self-aware leaders have the ability to recognize their own biases and make decisions with objectivity.
+Self-aware leaders can recognize their own biases and make decisions with objectivity.

-Additionally, self-awareness enables leaders to adjust their behaviour and communication style in order to better connect with others and create a more productive work environment.
+Additionally, self-awareness enables leaders to adjust their behaviour and communication style to better connect with others and create a more productive work environment.

-Effective leaders with emotional intelligence are able to use their emotions in a positive way to connect with their team members, inspire and motivate them, and build strong relationships.
+Effective leaders with emotional intelligence can positively use their emotions to connect with their team members, inspire and motivate them, and build strong relationships.

-3. Credibility: According to the works of James M. Kouzes and Barry Z. Posner, credibility poses to be of the most important traits of good leadership.
+According to the works of James M. Kouzes and Barry Z. Posner, credibility is one of the most important traits of good leadership.

 Related: Democratic Leading Style: The Key To Team Empowerment